ONE OF THE BEST PHOTOGRAPHERS IN LAS VEGAS

 In 1980 I was asked to go to Italy to help jump-start the New GERMAN Language EDITION OF PENTHOUSE MAGAZINE.

-Coincidentally, (or maybe not?
-The women in the L.A.
-Penthouse office knew I did the test shoot for Playboy) Penthouse called me a few days later and asked if I could go to Italy to shoot 5 centerfolds for the new German-language edition of Penthouse. ..uh… Yeah!!!
+Penthouse called me and asked if I could go to Italy to shoot 5 centerfolds for the brand new German-language edition of Penthouse. ..uh… Yeah!!!

 I didn’t even have a passport at that time and they wanted me ASAP.
 I got a rush on my passport and picked up some new travel cases and prepared for the assignment.
 I stopped and met first with Mr. Guccione in NY and he gave some instructions on how to shoot one of the models and off I went.